Dorothy Sebastian

 Dorothy Sebastian (born Stella Dorothy Sabiston; April 26, 1903 – April 8, 1957) was an American film and stage actress.

 Early years

 Sebastian was born and raised in Birmingham, Alabama, the daughter of Lycurgus (Lawrence) Robert and Stella Armstrong Sabiston.
+In her early years she aspired to be a missionary, since her grandparents were missionaries, but when she was taken to a theater during this time, she changed her mind and aspired to be an actress.
+She attended the University of Alabama but only for a short while and then married her high-school sweetheart, Allan Stafford, some time in 1920.
+She lived with him in Birmingham and helped operate the Staffords' laundry store.
+After her marriage ended in 1924, she left for New York sometime after.

 After leaving Alabama and starting a career on the stage, she changed the spelling of her name to Sebastian.

-In her youth, she aspired to be a dancer and a film actress.
-Her family frowned on both ambitions, however, so she fled to New York at the age of 15.
-Upon her arrival in New York City, Sebastian's southern drawl was thick enough to "cut with a knife".
-She followed around theatrical agents before returning at night to a $12-a-month room, after being consistently rejected.
+Upon her arrival in New York City, she had a southern drawl thick enough, in the words of one news report, to "cut with a knife".
+She spent her days visiting theatrical agents -- and being consistently rejected -- before returning at night to a $12-a-month room.